jdarkf/PIC24_AutoDoor/README.md

 The edges of the doorway are logically also considered obstacles.
 That is useful in case of a dysfunction of the door driver.

 ### Outputs #
-The system has 4 LED outputs and a door command output bus.
+The system has 4 LED outputs, a buzzer output and a door command output bus.
 The LED outputs are:

 + **Presence LED:** is ON when the presence signal is high, OFF otherwise.
 It is connected to the MCU and not directly to the signal in order to get what the application is considering.
 + **Security LED:** is ON when the security alarm signal is high, OFF otherwise.
 It is connected to the MCU and not directly to the signal in order to get what the application is considering.
 + **Fire LED:**  is ON when the fire alarm signal is high, OFF otherwise.
 It is connected to the MCU and not directly to the signal in order to get what the application is considering.
 + **Stack Overflow LED:** turns ON if a stack overflow occurs.
 Exclusive for developer use.

+The buzzer is turned ON when the door is opening or closing, otherwise the buzzer is OFF.

 When it comes to the door command, and for more visibility _(impact of sensors, of preemption,...)_, it is not considered as a single pin controlling a relay of an electrical motor.
 The challenge is made a little bit harder by using a 4-pin bus.
 Each pin controls a NPN transistor through which it commands a LED that represents a step on the doorway.
 If the four LEDs are ON, it means that the door is fully closed.